dbilanoski/100-days-of-code/log.md

 ### Day 85: March 31th, 2020

 Day 17 of my system administration detour.
-Ploted my lab design and scenario, wrote plan, created IP address scheme and naming convention scheme, wrote network resources and roles.
+Plotted my lab design and scenario, wrote plan, created IP address scheme and naming convention scheme, wrote network resources and roles.
 Created new domain, installed two Win7 hosts, configured network and then lost almost two hour troubleshooting why hosts are unable to connect to the domain.

 Turns out it was server side issue with DNS configurations - somehow, all records had a dot (".") at the end of Domain Controller name.
 Windows..